facelessuser/RegReplace/docs/usage.md

     },
 ```

-Chained replacements in one command
+Chained replacements in one command:

 ```javascript
     {